 What to Serve With Blackened Fish

-Some easy and delicious ways to serve blackened fish are with corn tortillas, cabbage, and salsa to make it into a taco.
+Some easy and delicious ways to serve blackened fish are with corn tortillas, cabbage, grilled zucchini and squash, and salsa to make it into a taco.
 If you want a quick meal, you can also add it to a plate of seasoned rice and a side of steamed broccoli.

 - Mixing bowl